 This peak is not in the book.
 There are two routes set out below.
 The first is mine and the second is by Livingston Douglas.
 Updated November 2019

 Don Benchmark is an easy climb with exceptional views.
 The peak is located just north of US-20.
-Because of its proximity to the highway, it has been climbed with snowshoes during the winter.
+Because of its proximity to the highway, it has been climbed with snowshoes during Winter.
 However, if there is sufficient snow, avalanches are possible.
-So make sure the terrain is safe before trying a winter ascent.
+So make sure the terrain is safe before attempting a Winter ascent.
 There is a large cross on the summit.
 USGS Long Tom Reservoir

 South Ridge, Class 2

-You can ascend the peak’s southern and western slopes from any point along the Pony Creek Road in the first 0.5 miles from US-20.
-To climb the south ridge park in the large parking area just iff the highway.
-Hike down the road, cross the cattleguard and make your way up the broad, sagebrush covered ridge to the summit.
+You can ascend the peak’s South and West Slopes from any point along the Pony Creek Road in the first 0.5 miles from US-20.
+To climb the South Ridge, park in the large parking area just off US-20.
+Hike down the road, cross the cattle guard and make your way up the broad, sagebrush-covered ridge to the summit.

 West Ridge–South, Class 2 by Livingston Douglas